|Northampton County Area Agency on Aging

 ADVISORY COUNCIL OF THE NORTHAMPTON COUNTY AREA AGENCY ON AGING

 The Advisory Council of the Northampton County Area Agency on Aging is a group of concerned citizen volunteers, appointed by the County Executive and confirmed by the Northampton County Council, whose purpose it to assure full participation by older adults and by the community in developing a program of services for County residents age sixty and over.
 The Advisory Council reviews Area Agency on Aging programs, recommends new programs, participates in planning, sponsors or participates in public hearings, recommends public information techniques, and acts as an advocate for older adults in the community in many ways, including sponsorship of an annual volunteer service recognition.

 The AAA Advisory Council meets on the second Tuesday of the odd months, (January, March, May, July, September, and November).
-Meetings begin at 9:30 a.m., and are held in the lower level conference room of the Martin J. Bechtel Building, 520 East Broad Street, Bethlehem.
+Meetings begin at 9:30 a.m., and are held at the Northampton County Human Services Building, 2801 Emrick Blvd, Bethlehem, PA 18020.
 The exception is the November meeting, which begins at 10:00 a.m. at Gracedale, in Nazareth.